Country selection

 Overview

-• The sponsor is responsible for selecting the investigator(s)/institution(s).
+- The sponsor is responsible for selecting the investigator(s)/institution(s).
 Each investigator should be qualified by training and experience and should have adequate resources to properly conduct the trial for which the investigator is selected.
-If organization of a coordinating committee and/or selection of coordinating investigator(s) are to be utilized in multicenter trials, their organization and/or selection are the sponsor’s responsibility.
+If the organization of a coordinating committee and/or selection of coordinating investigator(s) are to be utilized in multicenter trials, their organization and/or selection are the sponsor’s responsibility.

-• Before entering an agreement with an investigator/institution to conduct a trial, the sponsor should provide the investigator(s)/institution(s) with the protocol and an up-to-date Investigator’s Brochure, and the investigator/institution should be provided with sufficient time to review the materials.
+- Before entering an agreement with an investigator/institution to conduct a trial, the sponsor should provide the investigator(s)/institution(s) with the protocol and an up-to-date Investigator’s Brochure, and the investigator/institution should be provided with sufficient time to review the materials.

 Foreign Sponsor Responsibilities